kajzerkasia/kajzerkasia/README.md

 ### I am learning programming over a year and want to start a career in IT.

+### Currently working in a group at "MegaK Head Hunter" (private repository)

+##### The application allows you to easily connect people from HR departments of companies, including Headhunters [HR], with people looking for a job in IT.

 ### ✨ Check out my new project - "Gym Trainig Planner" ✨

 https://github.com/kajzerkasia/GYMtrainingPlannerFront